mabel-dev/opteryx/docs/Deployment/04 Hosting.md

 Python version 3.9 on Linux (Debian/Ubuntu) is the recommended hosting environment for Opteryx.

-Opteryx has builds for Python 3.8, 3.9 and 3.10, and regression tests are run against Python 3.9 on the following operating systems:
+Opteryx has builds for Python 3.8, 3.9 and 3.10 on Windows, MacOS and Linux and the full regession suite is run against Python 3.9 on Linux (Debian/Ubuntu).

-- Windows
-- Linux (Debian/Ubuntu)

 ### Docker